-US/Canadian Customers can now find the Zaqq Riquet at Anya’s Shop with free shipping and returns!
+You can now find the Zaqq Riquet at Anya’s Shop in the US and worldwide shipping available!

 Zaqq is a German company, and on the German site they use European shoe sizes.
 But if you head to zaqq.com (the English website) all the sizes are displayed in UK sizes (no US sizes are displayed anywhere on the site).
 So if you don’t know your UK size you’ll want to familiarize yourself with their size chart , but when requesting an invoice use the European size you need.

 UK and EU sizes are unisex, and most of the shoes are made to fit both men and women.
 Women’s sizing (made on a female shaped shoe last) starts at 37 and goes up to 42 (with some styles going down to a 36).
 Men’s sizes go from 43 to 48.